-I think it’s easy, sometimes, to become frustrated by events or circumstances outside of our control, and since frustration is rarely useful, I’ve developed a strategy which, with high probability, will make it go away.
+It’s easy, sometimes, to become frustrated by events or circumstances outside of our control.
+Since frustration is rarely useful, I’ve developed a strategy which, with high probability, will make it go away.
 I call this strategy go meta.

 We tend to think and get annoyed about things we perceive through direct experience.
 The dog barks too loudly, perhaps, or your grandfather just told you to shut up, or your spouse left the garage door open.
 These are all surface reactions to your environment, causes which justify your irritation.